-122 and 124 Commonwealth were built on two lots, both originally 26 feet wide, that were purchased from the Commonwealth of Massachusetts on August 22, 1865, by dry goods merchant William Chadbourne.
+122 and 124 Commonwealth were built on two lots, both originally 26 feet wide, that were purchased from the Commonwealth of Massachusetts on August 22, 1865, by William Chadbourne, a dry goods merchant.
 He and his wife, Isabel (Patterson) Chadbourne, lived at 48 Commonwealth.
-On May 22, 1866, he sold the lot to the east to his sister, Clara Dwight (Chadbourne) Berry of Cambridge, the widow of Charles Thomas Berry, and lot to the west to his sister Martha McMillan (Chadbourne) Haven of Charlton, the wife of Rev. John Haven.
-On October 13, 1869, both lots were purchased by Charles Austin Wood, an insurance agent and real estate investor, and the original owner of the Hotel Vendôme.
+On May 22, 1866, he sold the lot to the east to his sister, Clara Dwight (Chadbourne) Berry of Cambridge, the widow of Charles Thomas Berry, and lot to the west to his sister Martha McMillan (Chadbourne) Haven of Charlton, Massachusetts, the wife of Rev. John Haven.
+On October 13, 1869, both lots were purchased by Charles Austin Wood, an insurance agent and real estate investor, and the original owner of the Hotel Vendome.

 On December 30, 1870, Charles Wood sold the eastern lot and 8 feet 8 inches of the western lot to Laura Lucretia (Williams) Case, the wife of wholesale dry goods merchant and banker James Brown Case.
 They lived at 52 Boylston and in Weston.
-They had 122 Commonwealth built on the combined 34 foot 8 inch lot.
-In April of 1872, James and Laura Case purchased two lots to the east of 122 Commonwealth, where they had 118 Commonwealth and 120 Commonwealth built.
-They made 120 Commonwealth their home.
+They had 122 Commonwealth built on the combined 34 foot 8 inch lot, and sold it in April of 1872, to Frances (Van Dusen) Lee, the wife of James Lee, Jr.

-On March 18, 1871, Charles Wood sold the remaining 17 feet 4 inches of his western lot to Martha W. (Seaver) Cowing, the wife of Walter Herbert Cowing, and they had 124 Commonwealth built on it.
+On March 18, 1871, Charles Wood sold the remaining 17 feet 4 inches of his western lot to Martha Webster (Seaver) Cowing, the wife of Walter Herbert Cowing, who had 124 Commonwealth built on it.
+Construction probably started later that year; a July 19, 1872, Boston Traveller article on “present building operations” in the Back Bay reported that its exterior was “about done.”

-By 1879, 124 Commonwealth was the home of Dr. Edwin Perley Bradbury, a dentist, and his wife, Louisa Silsby (Jordan) Bradbury.
+By the 1878-1879 winter season, 124 Commonwealth was the home of Dr. Edwin Perley Bradbury, a dentist, and his wife, Louisa Selby (Jordan) Bradbury.
 He also maintained his dental office at the house and provided office space to other dentists.
 The Bradburys previously had lived at the Hotel Boylston (Boylston at Tremont) and he had maintained offices at 196 Boylston.

-The Bradburys continued to live at 124 Commonwealth during the 1886-1887 winter season, but moved thereafter to a new home they had built at 16 Exeter (196 Marlborough).
+The Bradburys continued to live at 124 Commonwealth during the 1886-1887 winter season, but moved thereafter to a new home they had built at 16 Exeter (196 Marlborough), where he also moved his dental office.
+Harry Hamilton also moved briefly to 196 Marlborough and then, in 1888, to 208 Beacon.

 On May 5, 1887, 124 Commonwealth was purchased from Martha Cowing by Dr. Samuel Ayer Kimball.
-He and his wife, Belle C. (Trowbridge) Kimball, made it their home.
-Dr. Kimball was a physician and also maintained his office at 124 Commonwealth.
+He and his wife, Ida Belle Caroline (called Belle) (Trowbridge) Kimball, made it their home.
+He was a physician and also maintained his office at 124 Commonwealth.
 They previously had lived (and he had maintained his office) at 134 Boylston.

-On December 13, 1901, 124 Commonwealth was purchased from Samuel Kimball by Sarah Maria (Parker) Cunningham, the widow of shipping merchant Frederic Cunningham and the mother-in-law of Episcopal Bishop William Lawrence, who lived next door at 122 Commonwealth.
+The successful bidder for 124 Commonwealth was Russell Sturgis Codman, a real estate dealer.
+He was acting for Sarah Maria (Parker) Cunningham), who took title to the property from Samuel Kimball on December 13, 1901.
 She previously had lived at 357 Marlborough.
+She was the widow of shipping merchant Frederic Cunningham and the mother-in-law of Episcopal Bishop William Lawrence, who lived next door at 122 Commonwealth.

 In his Memories of a Happy Life, Bishop Lawrence described her purchase on Commonwealth as follows: “One of the happy incidents of our married life was that, some years before she died, she was enabled to live in the house next to us, with doors cut through.
 The children always found joy, wit, and a piano there.”